Picmonic/example-php-challenge/SETUP.md

 7. Open your local /etc/hosts file and add `192.168.56.101	picmonic.local` to the end of the file.

 Your server should now be live and accessable through your browser at `http://picmonic.local`

-## LAMP Setup

-1. Clone the repository
-2. Create a vhost pointed at ./source/example-php-challenge
-3. Navigate to ./source/example-php-challenge
-4. Run the command `php artisan migrate`

-You should be able to view the page at whatever host you set up in your vhost.